skeller88/aws-terraform-bootstrap/README.md

 [Read this tutorial for more detailed instructions](https://userify.com/blog/howto-connect-mysql-ec2-ssh-tunnel-rds/)

 # Package AWS lambda and deploy infrastructure with Terraform
-Run `terraform apply` to build the terraform infrastructure.
+Run `terraform apply` to build the terraform infrastructure, and `terraform fmt` to standardize the formatting of .tf files.

 `deploy_lambda.sh hello_world` builds a zipfile for the lambda function and runs `terraform apply`